joelkuiper/Llamora/README.md

 Each day begins fresh at midnight, when Llamora opens a new page and offers a short reflection on the day before.
 You can write freely, think aloud, or stay in silence.
-The app responds with warmth and clarity, as if you were writing to a thoughtful friend.

-It’s a space for reflection, not performance.
-A small, calm place for language and presence.
 ---

 ### Screenshots